Free standard shipping and returns on all orders

 What are solar fragrances?

-Solar fragrances are a tribute to the warmth and light of the sun, transformed into olfactory experiences that capture moments when everything looks vibrant and full of life.
+Solar fragrances are a tribute to the heat and light of the sun, transformed into olfactory experiences that capture moments when everything feels vibrant and full of life.

 Solar fragrances often include combinations of materials that evoke warmth and brightness:

-• Tiare flower, coconut and ylang-ylang: They reproduce the sensation of sun lotions and tropical beaches.
+• Tiare flower, coconut, and ylang-ylang: Recreate the sensation of sun lotions and tropical beaches.

-• Amber, vanilla and benzoin: They provide a warm and enveloping sweetness.
+• Amber, vanilla, and benzoin: Provide a warm and enveloping sweetness.

-• Musky and woody notes: Recreate the sensation of golden skin under the sun.
+• Musky and woody notes: Recreate the sensation of sun-kissed skin.

 The sensory impact of solar fragrances